renzibei/fph-table/docs/ci.md

 The probe sources always come from the revision under test, so a pull request that adds public API and exercises it in a probe leaves the base revision unable to compile that probe.
 No comparison is possible.
-The gate says which side failed to build and stops with exit 2.
-Two ways forward:
+The gate reaches this only after the same probe has built and run against this revision, so what it names is a difference between the two trees and not a broken probe or a broken runner.
+It says which side failed to build and stops with exit 2.
+Two ways
+forward:

 - Land the API first, and add the probe's use of it in a later pull request.
   The gate then measures both.